kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 primary perception procedures for the phenomenon to be observable.
 Take this to mean what you will.
 I believe it means you'll need to spend some time initially watering the plant or otherwise caring for it before you can expect significant results from this project.

+For you Bible-believers, you may be interested to read some of the Biblical justification for this project.
+See the document entitled per that subject listed among the documents of this project.